-On December 5-6, 2018, the Mediterranean Operational Network for the Global Ocean Observing System (MONGOOS) meets in Genoa for its annual assembly and a workshop focused on operational oceanography, its products, applications and downstream services.
+On December 5-6, 2018, the Mediterranean Operational Network for the Global Ocean Observing System (MonGOOS) met in Genoa for its annual assembly and a workshop focused on operational oceanography, its products, applications and downstream services.

-During its annual assembly, MONGOOS partners will meet to make a point and plan future activities and collaboration.
-Moreover, after more than one year of work, the MONGOOS Science and Strategy Plan will be launched during the meeting.
+During its annual assembly, MonGOOS partners met to make a point and plan future activities and collaboration.
+Moreover, after more than one year of work, the MONGOOS Science and Strategy Plan has been launched during the meeting.
 The MONGOOS Strategic Plan gathers the contributions of more than 40 scientists and experts from all over the Mediterranean region (among its leading authors, CMCC researcher Giovanni Coppini, OPA Division Director; other CMCC contributing authors are: Nadia Pinardi and Svitlana Liubartseva).

-The plan illustrates the capacity of current observing and forecasting systems, or the current level of development of downstream services and applications in the Mediterranean while highlighting major scientific and environmental issues to be addressed, analyzing the existing gaps and deficiencies, and proposing ways forward.
+The plan has the objective of reviewing the present status of the Mediterranean Sea Oceanographic system; it illustrates the capacity of current observing and forecasting systems, or the current level of development of downstream services and applications in the Mediterranean while highlighting major scientific and environmental issues to be addressed, analyzing the existing gaps and deficiencies, and proposing ways forward.

-MONGOOS partners will also discuss about the collaboration between MONGOOS and EuroGOOS searching for strategies to improve this cooperation while trying to consolidate the role, strength and visibility of the Mediterranean community in the framework of the European Union.
-A specific workshop will be also dedicated to operational oceanography.
-“The CMCC Foundation”, Dr Coppini says, “will present its high-resolution coastal harbour downscaling in the Apulia Region, in Italy, some examples of our applications for oil spill response operations (we will present WITOIL, a service provided for prediction of transport and transformation of actual or hypothetical oil spills in the Mediterranean Sea), and some examples of our applications for the identification of marine litter sources in the Mediterranean Sea.”
+MonGOOS partners discussed also about the collaboration between MonGOOS and EuroGOOS searching for strategies to improve this cooperation while trying to consolidate the role, strength and visibility of the Mediterranean community in the framework of the European Union.
+A specific workshop was also dedicated to operational oceanography.
+“The CMCC Foundation”, Dr Coppini said, “presented its high-resolution coastal harbour downscaling in the Apulia Region, in Italy, some examples of our applications for oil spill response operations (we presented WITOIL, a service provided for prediction of transport and transformation of actual or hypothetical oil spills in the Mediterranean Sea), and some examples of our applications for the identification of marine litter sources in the Mediterranean Sea.”